matsveyenak/review20/README.md

 ## **Installation**

 The application runs **on the Android operating system**.
-To install, you must either download the existing project in the repository (*clone or download*), where you need to run it in the working environment, or use an .apk file that can be installed directly on your device (pre-allow installation from external sources in the settings).
+To install, you should download the existing project in the repository (*clone or download*), where you need to run it in the working environment (Android Studio).
 Also, for the application to work properly, you need to **have a Spotify account and a Spotify application on your phone**.

 ## **Use**